 Order to Cash: it sounds like such a simple thing doesn’t it?
-An order comes in, and then a little while later some cash follows it.
+An order comes in, and then a little while later cash follows.
 If only it were that easy!
-In fact, order to cash (O2C) is a complicated process that requires a lot of work to get it to flow smoothly – and one important part is customer relationships.
+In fact, order to cash (O2C) is a complicated process that requires a lot of work to ensure it flows smoothly.
+Customer relationships are a crucial element.

 Order to cash explained as a timeline

-If you’re looking to improve your O2C – and how you interact with customers throughout the process, a good way to examine it is by thinking of it as a timeline:
+If you’re looking to improve your O2C and how you interact with customers throughout the process, consider looking at it as a timeline.